-Visitors to Norfolk Island are delighted by the beauty of the area but my thoughts, when I visited some years ago, were initially of the four convicts who had been part of the first settlement and who were my ancestors.
+Visitors to Norfolk Island are delighted by the beauty of the area but my thoughts, when I visited several decades ago, were initially of the four convicts who had been part of the first settlement and who were my ancestors.

 Norfolk, which is 1035 miles from Sydney, is quite small being three miles wide by five miles long.
 It was discovered back in 1774 by Captain Cook who was impressed by the pine trees and by the flax.
 He considered the pine would be perfect for masts for ships.
 Captain Arthur Phillip, who sailed with the First Fleet, took with him instructions to settle Norfolk Island, partly to prevent it from being occupied by any other country, and secondly to enable the pines and flax to be put to good use as masts and sails on ships returning to England from the new colony.

 Phillip King was appointed superintendent and commandant of Norfolk Island and was instructed to select convicts of good character to form the first settlement.
 The party, which was provided with provisions to last six months, sailed to Norfolk on the Supply on 14 February 1788.
 Nine male and six female convicts were part of the group of whom Nathaniel Lucas and Olivia Gascoigne were my great great great great grandparents.
 Later settlers included two more ancestor/convicts, Ann White and Kennedy Murray.